The Must-Haves

 - Love

-- Don’t understand
+frequency_penaltyandpresence_penalty - Don’t understand

-- Great at
+top_korrepetition_penalty - Great at

-for structured output
+response_formatfor structured output

 Anthropic Models (Claude)